MG Software.

 2. /Knowledge Base

-DevOps unifies development and operations teams through automation, shared ownership, and CI/CD pipelines, enabling reliable and frequent software releases.
+DevOps unifies development and operations teams through automation, shared ownership, CI/CD pipelines, and Infrastructure as Code.
+Learn how DevOps practices enable reliable, frequent software releases and faster time to market.

 What is DevOps? - Definition & Meaning